-When you leave us as tenants you need to arrange a check out inspection.
-This will enable us to discuss the condition of the property with you and to suggest any cleaning or repair needed to return the property to the condition in which it was presented.
-To avoid any dispute we take photographs at the beginning of the tenancy as evidence.
-We do not deduct monies for cleaning or other repairs without your confirmation, however we will be happy to arrange for the property to be cleaned for you.
+When you leave us as tenants, you need to email the office and give the appropriate notice.
+To avoid any dispute, we will take photographs and create an inventory at the beginning of the tenancy, you will be sent a copy this.
+We will expect the room and kitchen cupboard back in the same condition as it was received.

+We do not deduct monies for cleaning or other repairs without your agreement, however we will be happy to arrange for the property to be cleaned for you.

 On checking out, all sets of keys should be returned.
 This includes any additional copies that you may have had made.
-If we have any reason to suspect that all keys have not been returned, we may change locks and take the cost of doing so out of your bond money.
+If we have any reason to suspect that all keys have not been returned, we may change locks and take the cost of doing so out of your deposit money.